Electronic-Signatures-Industries/ancon-protocol-cosmos-hub/docs/migration/breaking_changes.md

         * `ValidatorSlashEvents` is now a struct with `slashevents`.
         * `ValidatorOutstandingRewards` is now a struct with `rewards`.
         * `ValidatorAccumulatedCommission` is now a struct with `commission`.
-        * The `Keeper` constructor now takes a `codec.Marshaler` instead of a concrete Amino codec.
+        * The `Keeper` constructor now takes a `codec.Codec` instead of a concrete Amino codec.
 This exact type provided is specified by `ModuleCdc`.
     * (x/evidence) [\#5634](https://github.com/cosmos/cosmos-sdk/pull/5634) Migrate the `x/evidence` module to use Protocol Buffers for state
       serialization instead of Amino.
         * The `internal` sub-package has been removed in order to expose the types proto file.
-        * The module now accepts a `Codec` interface which extends the `codec.Marshaler` interface by requiring a concrete codec to know how to serialize `Evidence` types.
+        * The module now accepts a `Codec` interface which extends the `codec.Codec` interface by requiring a concrete codec to know how to serialize `Evidence` types.
         * The `MsgSubmitEvidence` message has been removed in favor of `MsgSubmitEvidenceBase`.
 The application-level codec must now define the concrete `MsgSubmitEvidence` type which must implement the module's `MsgSubmitEvidence`